 Tau Beta Pi March Officer eNotes

-This page contains critical information and links to help YOU succeed with your spring election and initiation process and your other chapter responsibilities.
+This page contains essential information and links to help you succeed with your spring election, initiation process, and other chapter responsibilities.
 Please bookmark the page to locate answers to your questions.
 A summary is at the top of the page with links to more detailed information and references.
 Check out additional chapter resources as some chapter operations will continue to be conducted virtually.

 - Submit your Report of Officer and Advisor Election within two weeks of electing new officers